PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/common/bwaaligner.rst

        items: string
      - 'null'
    - id: cutadapt_front
+     doc: |-
+       (-g)  Sequence of an adapter ligated to the 5' end (paired data: of the first read).
+The adapter and any preceding bases are trimmed.
+Partial matches at the 5' end are allowed.
+If a '^' character is prepended ('anchoring'), the adapter is only found if it is a prefix of the read.
      type:
      - string
      - 'null'
    - id: cutadapt_removeMiddle5Adapter
+     doc: 5' adapter to be removed from second read in a pair.
      type:
      - string
      - 'null'